vamc007/Rough/README.md

- I am want to develop an open source project "Rough".
+ I want to develop an open source project "Rough".